 KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 At KAATSU, we are passionate about transparency and empowering you with science-backed solutions to improve your strength, recovery, and longevity.
 As the pioneers of the Blood Flow Restriction (BFR) with a 60-year history of discovery, experimentation, research, and clinical refinement, we are proud of the unique, ground-breaking modality that we developed.
 We welcome direct comparisons to any BFR product on the market.
-We are confident that a deeper look at the science, safety, and versatility will show you why the original KAATSU the unparalleled leader in the field.
+We are confident that a deeper look at the science, safety, and versatility will show you why the original KAATSU remains the unparalleled leader in the field.

 KAATSU BFR B2 Air bands for blood flow restriction training.